 Interventional pain management for spine-related problems

 Spine injections may be recommended to address pain that’s resistant to more conservative treatment.
 These procedures typically use steroid/cortisone as a strong anti-inflammatory injected directly into the area causing pain, and are performed under real-time X-ray called fluoroscopy for precision placement.

 Learn more about interventional pain management

 When spinal surgery is indicated

 The physiatrists in the Emerson Spine Program — medical doctors who specialize in physical and rehabilitation medicine — are highly trained to identify those patients whose spinal condition requires surgery.
 When spinal surgery

 is required, they’ll expedite consultation with the surgical team.

 The Emerson Spine Program

 As a new patient, you will be evaluated by Arthur Lee, DO

 , or James Spinelli, DO

 .
 Both physicians are double board-certified in physiatry, with a subspecialty in pain medicine.
 They are supported by an expert team of clinical nurses, medical assistants and administrative assistants.

-For your convenience and timely scheduling, the Emerson Spine Center offers evening and weekend hours.
+For your convenience and timely scheduling, the Emerson Spine Program offers evening and weekend hours.